Near32/kevindenamganai.github.io/content/project/GazeboDomainRandomization/index.md

 ---
 title: GazeboDomainRandomization
-summary: "This is an implementation of some Domain Randomization tools within the ROS+Gazebo framework, following the work of Tobin et al. "Domain Randomization for Transferring Deep Neural Networks from Simulation to the Real Worl"."
+summary: "This is an implementation of some Domain Randomization tools within the ROS+Gazebo framework, following the work of Tobin et al.'s 'Domain Randomization for Transferring Deep Neural Networks from Simulation to the Real Worl'."
 tags:
 - Unsupervised Learning
 # date: "2019-06-01T00:00:00Z"